-SPECIAL DESIGN FEATURES Unlike in any previous coolers, the LEReC cathode is not immersed in a magnetic field and no continuous magnetic field with precise solenoids is required in the cooling regions.
+SPECIAL DESIGN FEATURES

+Unlike in any previous coolers, the LEReC cathode is not immersed in a magnetic field and no continuous magnetic field with precise solenoids is required in the cooling regions.
 This significantly simplifies the technical design.
 However, the requirements for the electron beam quality become more demanding since one needs to have tight control of the transverse electron velocities.

-The space-charge beam dynamics during the acceleration of the bunches inside the gun determines the temperature of the electron beam, which is very different from the electron beam temperatures typically obtained during electrostatic acceleration of dc beams in standard coolers.
-For LEReC, a CsK2Sb photocathode and laser pulse shaping are used to generate "cold" electron beams with small longitudinal and transverse temperatures.
-The low transverse angular spread for the electron beam was achieved by a proper design of the space-charge dominated beam transport and the engineering design of the cooling sections, shown in Fig. 2.
+The space-charge beam dynamics during the acceleration of the bunches inside the gun determines the temperature of the electron beam, which is very different from electron beam temperatures typically obtained during electrostatic acceleration of dc beams in standard coolers.
+For LEReC a CsK2Sb photocathodes and laser pulse shaping are used to generate "cold" electron beams with small longitudinal and transverse temperatures.

+The low transverse angular spread for the electron beam was achieved by a proper design of the space-charge dominated beam transport and the engineering design of the cooling sections, shown in Fig. 3.

-Figure 2: LEReC cooling sections in the Yellow and Blue RHIC Rings.
+Figure 3: LEReC cooling sections in the Yellow and Blue RHIC Rings.

 The required low energy spread in an electron bunch was obtained by producing a close to uniform longitudinal bunch profile using laser pulse stacking and rf gymnastics.
-Measurements made using a transverse mode deflecting cavity showed that a relative energy spread of less than $2x10^{-4}$ corresponding to an absolute energy spread of 400 eV was achieved for the 2 MeV electron beam.
+Measurements made using a transverse mode deflecting cavity showed that a relative energy spread of less than 2×10^{-4} corresponding to an absolute energy spread of 400 eV was achieved for the 2 MeV electron beam.

 In the LEReC approach an individual electron bunch occupies only a small portion of the ion bunch and only selected ions experience the friction force during a passage through the cooling section.
 However, as a result of the synchrotron motion of ions, on successive passages all ions experience interactions with electrons and are cooled with characteristic times larger than the synchrotron period.

 One more innovation is that the electron beam, after cooling ions in one RHIC ring, is used again to cool the ions in the other RHIC ring.
 This is also the first implementation of electron cooling for colliding ion beams.
-The latter is also of importance in the context of using electron cooling in future high-energy colliders.
-ROADMAP TO COOLING IN A COLLIDER The matching of electron and ion beam average longitudinal velocities was achieved by employing a well-calibrated 180-degree dipole spectrometer magnet between the two cooling sections and by observing losses caused by a radiative recombination of heavy ions with electrons [4].
+The lattitle of the work, publisher, ter is of crucial importance in the context of using electron cooling in future high-energy colliders.

+ROADMAP TO COOLING IN A COLLIDER

+The matching of electron and ion beam average longitudinal velocities was achieved by employing a wellcalibrated 180-degree dipole spectrometer magnet between the two cooling sections and by observing losses caused by a radiative recombination of heavy ions with electrons [4].
 Once the electron and ion beam velocities were matched, longitudinal cooling of Au ion beam was observed on April 5, 2019.

 Shortly after the demonstration of cooling in the longitudinal plane, the electron-ion trajectories in the cooling sections were carefully matched transversely.
 This led to the first observation of transverse cooling, seen as a reduction of the transverse beam sizes.

 After full 6-D cooling of the ion bunches was established in the Yellow RHIC ring, cooling of ions was also commissioned in the Blue RHIC ring, which was quickly followed by simultaneous cooling of ion bunches in both RHIC rings using the same electron beam.
-Following the cooling demonstration of all ion bunches in both RHIC rings using the 9 MHz CW electron beam, and DOI 2021). .